canonical/ubuntu-security-documentation/docs/common-mistakes/direct-deb-download-overview.rst

 While :file:`.deb` files offer a convenient method to package and distribute software, this ease of distribution inherently comes with risks.
 As an example, consider a scenario where a user has provided a direct download link for a :file:`.deb` file on a public forum.
-Downloading and installing such a file is **discouraged** for several reasons.
+Downloading and installing this file from such a source is **discouraged** for several reasons.

 Lack of verification
 ====================